Organic Geochemistry Unit

 The Organic Geochemistry Unit (OGU) is an international research group that uses high-end analytical techniques such as gas chromatography mass spectrometry and compound specific light stable isotope mass spectrometry to investigate Earth systems at the molecular level.

 We are based within the School of Chemistry at the University of Bristol, one of the largest chemistry departments in the United Kingdom and an internationally recognised centre of excellence in both teaching and research.
-For regular updates on publications and other activities, please browse our news section.
+For regular updates on publications and other activities, please follow us on Twitter and Facebook.

 The group laboratories host the NERC Life Sciences Mass Spectrometry Facility (Bristol node), a national facility for the provision of organic and stable isotope ratio mass spectrometry to the UK life sciences community.